cabforum/servercert/docs/BR.md

 ##### 7.1.2.10.3 CA Certificate Authority Information Access

-If present, the `AuthorityInformationAccessSyntax` MUST contain one or more `AccessDescription`s.
+If present, the `AuthorityInfoAccessSyntax` MUST contain one or more `AccessDescription`s.
 Each `AccessDescription` MUST only contain a permitted `accessMethod`, as detailed below, and each `accessLocation` MUST be encoded as the specified `GeneralName` type.

-The `AuthorityInformationAccessSyntax` MAY contain multiple `AccessDescription`s with the same `accessMethod`, if permitted for that `accessMethod`.
+The `AuthorityInfoAccessSyntax` MAY contain multiple `AccessDescription`s with the same `accessMethod`, if permitted for that `accessMethod`.
 When multiple `AccessDescription`s are present with the same `accessMethod`, each `accessLocation` MUST be unique, and each `AccessDescription` MUST be ordered in priority for that `accessMethod`, with the most-preferred `accessLocation` being the first `AccessDescription`.
 No ordering requirements are given for `AccessDescription`s that contain different `accessMethod`s, provided that previous requirement is satisfied.

 | __Access Method__ | __OID__            | __Access Location__         | __Presence__ | __Maximum__ | __Description__ |
 | --                | --                 | ----                        | -            | -          | ---             |